wpsocio/wptelegram-login/README.txt

 * Added the option to disable the button on default WP login page
 * Fixed the PHP warnings for first time install
 * Fixed the error in user columns in older WP versions

-= 1.2.8 =
-* Fixed some PHP Warnings

-= 1.2.7 =
-* Added support for user avatars to be should by default
-* Minor fixes

-= 1.2.6 =
-* Added the option to disable sign ups
-* Minor fixes

-= 1.2.5 =
-* Fixed the PHP warnings created by widget visibility options
-* Fixed the Errors during widget update
-* Other fixes

-= 1.2.4 =
-* Fixed the bug related to password recovery button
-* Added efficient plugin dependency management

-= 1.2.3 =
-* Fixed the issue with integration with WP Telegram Notifications

-= 1.2.2 =
-* Fixed the issue with login button not shown to specific roles

-= 1.2.1 =
-* Fixed the issue with login button not shown by default

-= 1.2.0 =
-* Added the option whom to show the login button

-= 1.0.1 =
-* Added integration with WPTelegram Notifications for users

-= 1.0.0 =
-* Initial Release.

 == Upgrade Notice ==